Close Search

 New Hampshire Draw Odds

-For each year you are unsuccessful or purchase a point only, you build bonus points.
+Each year you are successful in the draw or purchase a point only, you build bonus points.
 The number of bonus points you have equates to the number of chances you have in the lottery.
-Max points for 2024 is 22.
-Non-resident draw odds in 2024 were 1 in 498, and resident draw odds were 1 in 116.
+The maximum number of points possible for 2026 is 23.
+Non-resident draw odds in 2025 were 1 in 500, and resident draw odds were 1 in 110.

 Youth Information

-New Hampshire does not have any special youth moose tags.
+New Hampshire does not have any moose tags set aside for youth.

 Weapon Restrictions

-New Hampshire recommends that moose be taken by any centerfire rifle larger than .22 caliber, a bow that has at least 50 pounds draw weight, or a .45 caliber or larger muzzleloading rifle.
+New Hampshire recommends moose be taken by any centerfire rifle larger than .22 caliber, a bow that has at least 50 pounds of draw weight, or a muzzleloading rifle of .45 caliber or larger.
 Hunters who purchase a regular hunting license may hunt with a bow or rifle.
 If you plan on only using archery equipment to hunt, you only need to purchase the archery hunting license.
 When bowhunting moose, all arrows must have the hunter’s name and address printed on them.
-Fixed blade broadheads must be larger than 7/8 of an inch but no larger than 1/12 of an inch.
-Mechanical broadheads must be larger than 7/8 of an inch when expanded.
+Fixed blade broadheads must be at least 7/8 of an inch wide but may not be wider than 1 1/4 inches.
+Expandable broadheads must be at least 7/8 of an inch wide when expanded.
 There is no upper size limit on a mechanical broadhead.

 Other Tag Opportunities

 The Wildlife Heritage Foundation of New Hampshire will auction off moose hunting permits to applicants who submit the highest bids through a sealed written bid process.
-In 2021, there was only one permit issued and it brought in over $30,000.
-The Wildlife Foundation can receive up to five permits, but due to the low moose population in New Hampshire, they only received one permit the last five years.
+There was only one permit issued in 2021, and it brought in over $30,000.
+The Wildlife Foundation can receive up to five permits, but, due to the low moose population in New Hampshire, they have only received one permit each year for the last five years.

-The 2024 moose permit auction package will not be available until early June.
-Bid forms and instructions will be available on the Foundation’s website at https://nhwildlifeheritage.org/.
+The 2026 moose permit auction package will not be available until early June.
+Bid forms and instructions will be available on the foundation’s website at https://nhwildlifeheritage.org.
 Typically, bids must be received by early August and will be opened towards the middle of August.
-Bid information may also be requested by contacting the Foundation at admin@nhwildlifeheritage.org or by calling 603-496-2778.
+Bid information may also be requested by contacting the foundation at admin@nhwildlifeheritage.org or by calling 603-496-2778.

 New Hampshire does not offer landowner tags.